pluginever/wc-serial-numbers/readme.txt

 = Is it possible to sell activation keys for the software/program I develop? =

-Yes, The plugin comes with REST API integration that make it easy for you to activate, deactivate, and check license keys for your software or program.
+Yes, The plugin comes with REST API integration that makes it easy for you to activate, deactivate, and check license keys for your software or program.

 = How does it work? =